-This memorandum provides updated guidance and Questions and Answers (Q&As) (attached to this memorandum) that address common questions that Food and Nutrition Service (FNS) has received in the first year of CEP's nationwide implementation.
-The attached Q&As supersede the Q&As previously released with SP 21-2014 (v.2).
+This memorandum provides updated guidance and Questions and Answers (Q&As) (attached) that address common questions that Food and Nutrition Service (FNS) has received in the first year of CEP's nationwide implementation.
+The attached Q&As supersede the Q&As previously released with SP 16-2015 and SP 21-2014 (v.2).